deeptanshukumar/Prob.llm/README.md

 ## 🔧 Advanced Usage
 - **Custom Prompting**
-Edit `prompt.txt` to customize the AI's response style:
+Edit `prompt.txt` to customise the AI's response style:
 - **Different LLM Models**
 For better performance, you can use different models:
 Just `ollama pull <model name>` and change the model name in the code file